sbnb-irb/chemical-checker/package/chemicalchecker/tool/targetmate/README.md

 predictions.
 Proficient base classifiers contribute more to the prediction.
 * Conformal prediction is used to evaluate the applicability domain and confidence of the prediction.

+For information on how to do conformat prediction, please see: https://arxiv.org/pdf/1908.03569.pdf .

 ### Create a hierarchy of ChEMBL assays

 First, get the ChEMBL targets of your interest.
 Below, we fetch targets related to bacteria, viruses and fungi.